cloudwicklabs/benchmark/README.md

 with out any arguments, `run` script will show the supported sub-commands that a user can run:

 ```
-Usage: run COMMAND
+Usage: benchmark DRIVER
-Possible COMMAND(s)
+Possible DRIVER(s)
   mongo       mongo benchmark driver
   solr        solr benchmark driver
   cassandra   cassandra benchmark driver
 ```
-where, each sub-command represents a driver interface to the applicaition that's invoked to benchmark.
+where, each sub-command represents a driver interface to the application that's used to benchmark.

-###To benchmark Mongo
+###Benchmarking Mongo
 Mongo benchmark driver can do the following:

-  * Benchmark inserts for given number of events
+  * Benchmark inserts for given number of events (also supports concurrency)
-  * Benchmark random reads
+  * Benchmark random reads (also supports concurrency)
   * Benchmark predefined aggregate queries on top of inserted data

 ```
-$bin/run mongo --help
+$bin/benchmark mongo --help

-mongo 0.5
+mongo 0.6
 Usage: mongo_benchmark [options] [<totalEvents>...]

   -m <insert|read|agg_query> | --mode <insert|read|agg_query>